c-neto/carlosneto.dev/_sources/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md.txt

 export FZF_CTRL_T_OPTS="--preview '[ -d {} ] && tree -C {} || bat --color=always --style=numbers {}'"
 ```

+The next section will present some prints of the fzf widgets execution configured with the presented parameters.

 > You can check out the fzf parametrization present in my `.zshrc` in the following link:
 > - https://github.com/c-neto/ansible-configure-fedora/blob/main/files/dotfiles/.zshrc